 Software vulnerabilities are weaknesses that can cause an accidental system failure or provide bad actors a means to compromise your software.
-Container Analysis provides two types of language package scanning:
+To help you identify vulnerabilities and mitigate risk, Container Analysis provides two types of Go package scanning:

 The On-Demand Scanning API allows you to manually scan container images for vulnerabilities in Go packages, either locally on your computer or remotely in Container Registry or Artifact Registry.